 The chapter "What are the contents of an IQ document?" describes the IQ-Objects that the APIS IQ-Software knows.
-An IQ-Object is casually referred to as something that one can click on from within the user interface.
-IQ-Objects now have different attributes, e.g. failure can exhibit severity.
-The severity is one of the attributes of the Object's Failure.
+Informally speaking, an IQ-Object is something that one can click on from within the user interface.
+IQ-Objects have different attributes, e.g. failure can exhibit a severity.
+The severity is one of the attributes of the Failure object.
 In principle, the attributes of an IQ-Object can be seen and edited via the Properties dialogue box.
-The properties dialogue box can be opened with the Windows Default key combination Alt + Enter.
+The properties dialogue box can be opened with the Windows default key combination Alt + Enter.